-- 5.2.1 Where the Mayor corresponds in his/her capacity as Mayor of the Town, the correspondence shall be on Mayoral letterhead. - 5.2.2 A copy of all official Mayoral correspondence, together with the originating correspondence, shall be kept on file by administration. - 5.2.3 Where correspondents seek detailed responses from the Mayor on matters concerning council policy, process or decision-making, the response shall be drafted on behalf of the Mayor by the administration to be signed by the Mayor unless he/she authorises the CEO to sign on his/her behalf.
+- a.
+Where the Mayor corresponds in his/her capacity as Mayor of the Town, the correspondence shall be on Mayoral letterhead. - b.
+A copy of all official Mayoral correspondence, together with the originating correspondence, shall be kept on file by administration. - c.
+Where correspondents seek detailed responses from the Mayor on matters concerning council policy, process or decision-making, the response shall be drafted on behalf of the Mayor by the administration to be signed by the Mayor unless he/she authorises the Chief Executive Officer to sign on his/her behalf.